 - Krishna Bhavan Veg Hotel Contact: Thirukadaiyur, Tamil Nadu 609311

 - Majnu Restaurant Contact: Thirunagari – Mangaimadam Rd, Mangaimadam, Tamil Nadu 609106

 - Annapoorani Contact: Tiruvengadu – Poompuhar Rd, Manigramam, Tamil Nadu 609107

-Brihadeeswarar Temple: Thanjavur Peruvudaiyar Kovil also known as Brihadeeswara Temple and Raja Rajeswara Temple which was achieved by Rajaraja Chola I (985 -1012 AD) in Tamil architecture.
-This big Hindu temple dedicated to Lord Siva.Tanjore temple architecture is one of India’s most prized architectural.
-The main deity of Brihadeeswara Temple is lord Shiva (Lord Brihadeeswara), with three eyes.
-However one eye is closed.
-Only priests are allowed to enter this inner most chamber.
-The entire surroundings of Brihadeeswara Temple contains of 250 lingams as a representation of Lord Shiva.
+Brihadeeswarar Temple: Thanjavur Peruvudaiyar Kovil also popular as Brihadeeswara Temple and Raja Rajeswara Temple which was achieved by Rajaraja Chola I (985 -1012 AD) in Tamil architecture.
+Also, his big Hindu temple is for Lord Siva.
+The main deity of Brihadeeswara Temple is lord Shiva (Lord Brihadeeswara), and has three eyes.

 Thirunallar Temple: Sri Darbaraneswarar Temple is the abode of Lord Shani(Lord Saturn).
 The Temple is also most famous to Lord Shaneeswarar (Saneeswaran in Tamil), one of the 9 Navagrahas(Nine Planets).
 Various poojas are also offered to Lord Saneeswara(Shani) Bhagawan every day.
 Moreover, the other deities of the shrine are Swarna Vinayaka, Lord Subramaneswara Swamy and Thyagarajar.